-Cancelling your health cover is a big decision; not only will it mean you are going without the support of the private health system, but it could also involve paying additional taxes.
-And if you decide to take out private cover with any insurer again in the future, you may face re-starting waiting periods and paying more in premiums.
+Cancelling your health cover is a big decision; not only will it mean you are going without the support of the private health system, but if you decide to take out private cover with any insurer again in the future, you may face re-starting waiting periods and paying more in premiums.

 Here are the things worth considering before you make your final decision:

 Before anything, we recommend asking yourself these questions to work out if you’re getting what you need from your current cover.
 Perhaps we can help find a cover that suits you better.